jparraporcar/react-pancakeswap-query/README.md

-# API to inspect new tokens added oin the decentralized exchange of Binance Smart Chain, Pancakeswap.
+# API to inspect new tokens added to the decentralized exchange of Binance Smart Chain, Pancakeswap.

 Pancakeswap API: